UrgingGamer/ug_militaryJob/README.md

   </ol>
 </details>

 <h3 align="center">I hope you liked this Script.
 Don't forget to download all dependencies to work.
-If it doesn't work or bugs found, you can report the bugs "<a href="https://github.com/UrgingGamer/ug_militaryJob/issues>clicking here!</a></h3>
+If it doesn't work or bugs found, you can report the bugs <a href="https://github.com/UrgingGamer/ug_militaryJob/issues">clicking here!</a></h3>